its-maneeshk/Fake-Product-Detection-System/README.md

 ---

+## Disclaimer

+> This project is **developed for educational and research purposes only.**
+We have used publicly available product reviews from Flipkart to analyze and detect fake reviews.
+No part of this project is intended for commercial use or to infringe on Flipkart’s rights.
+All trademarks and product information belong to their respective owners.
+*If required, we are willing to remove any data or content upon request.*

+---

 ## 🔗 Contributing

 💡 **Want to contribute?** Fork the repo, create a branch, and submit a pull request.
 I welcome **bug fixes, feature improvements, and optimizations**.